chazzka/clanekforest/clanek.md

 $$h(x)=e+c(n),$$
 where $e$ is the depth of the current leaf (max_depth in this case), and $n$ is the size of sample $S$ fitting into possibility space $R$, i.e., $n=| S \cap R |$,  and $c(n)$ is obtained using harmonic number $H_{n-1}$ such that $c(n)=2\,(H_{n-1}-\frac{n-1}{n})$.

+Consider the example from Figure X.
+Suppose we evaluate datapoint $Px$:

 ### neni to tree ale les